 What other import regulatory fees are there besides duty and tax?

-There can be other regulatory fees that are levied on imported goods in order to cover the cost of inspections, testing, or other regulatory activities.
-These fees may be imposed by customs agencies, health agencies, or other government bodies that are responsible for regulating the import of certain goods.
+There can be other regulatory fees that are on import of goods in order to cover the cost of inspections, testing, or other regulatory activities.
+These fees can be from customs agencies, health agencies, or other government bodies that are responsible for regulating the import of certain goods.

-An example of a processing fee is the merchandise processing fee (MPF) on imported goods by the government of the United States.
-The MPF is intended to cover the costs of processing imported goods through customs and other government agencies, such as the Food and Drug Administration (FDA) or the Department of Agriculture (USDA).
+An example of a processing fee is the merchandise processing fee (MPF) on imports by the government of the United States.
+The MPF is a way to cover the costs of processing imports.
+Through customs and other government agencies, such as the Food and Drug Administration (FDA) or the Department of Agriculture (USDA).

-The MPF is calculated as a percentage of the value of the imported goods, and the rate varies depending on the type of goods being imported and the country of origin.
-For example, the MPF rate for most goods imported from countries that are part of the World Trade Organization (WTO) is 0.3464% of the value of the goods.
-The MPF rate for goods imported from countries that are not part of the WTO is generally higher, and it can range from 0.5% to 2.5% of the value of the goods.
+The MPF calculation is a percentage of the value of the importing goods, and the rate varies depending on the type of goods and the country of origin.
+For example, the MPF rate for most imports from countries that are part of the World Trade Organization (WTO) is 0.3464% of the value of the goods.
+The MPF rate for imports from countries that are not part of the WTO is generally higher, and it can range from 0.5% to 2.5% of the value of the goods.

-A carrier disbursement fee is a charge that is levied by carriers including FedEx, UPS and DHL.These fees are typically charged to the shipper or the recipient of the goods and average around 2.5 to 3% with a minimum fee of around (the equivalent of) US$15.
+A carrier disbursement fee is a charge from carriers including FedEx, UPS and DHL.These fees are typically toward the recipient of the goods.
+They average around 2.5 to 3%.
+The minimum fee is around the equivalent of US$15.

 Best International Shipping Options to and from Canada